The law on fire alarms is changing, meaning all Scottish homes will need to have interlinked alarms by February 2022.

 Ahead of this change, please be aware that the Scottish Fire and Rescue Service can’t recommend products or installers.
 We kindly ask that you do not contact your local fire station to enquire about this.

-Guidance and further information can be found via the
+Guidance and further information can be found via the Scottish Government website.

-VIDEO SFRS Home Fire Safety Visits
+SFRS Home Fire Safety Visits

 To protect the most vulnerable, SFRS will only fit interlinked alarms into owner-occupied homes where the individual/household is assessed as “high risk” through our Home Fire Safety Visit assessment process.